damisahlab/claustrum-uncertainty-surprise/Codes/README.md

 # Overview

-This repository contains codes associated with paper *Single Neuron Representations of Surprise and Uncertainty in the Human Claustrum* by XX et al.
+This repository contains code for reproducing analyses from the paper *Single Neuron Representations of Surprise and Uncertainty in the Human Claustrum* by XX et al.

 # Abstract